jokerjana/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix

+   '''
-   '''Program to find L and U matrix using LU decomposition.
+      Program to find L and U matrix using LU decomposition.
       Developed by: JANARTHANAN B
       RegisterNumber: 212223100014
 '''